-Acer Iconia Tab A110 and A210 shown off with quad-core processors, Android 4.0Alex Wagner - Deputy Managing Editor, News Desk
+Acer Iconia Tab A110 and A210 shown off with quad-core processors, Android 4.0Alex Wagner - Editorial Director of News and Content

 We've seen Windows 8 appear on several devices at Computex 2012, but the same can't be said for Android.
 That doesn't mean that there aren't any Android products being shown, though, as Acer has introduced a pair of new Ice Cream Sandwich-powered tablets.
 First up is the Iconia Tab A110, which is a 7-inch slate with a 1024x600 screen resolution and quad-core Tegra 3 processor.
 A front-facing camera, microSD slot and a gigabyte of RAM are also included.
 An Acer representative claimed that the A110 will be priced at under $200 when it launches in the third quarter.